nigelb/SerialGrabber/README.md

  * requests
  * ppygtk

+Instilation:

+	#> python setup.py install

+This will create a deafult configuration in /etc/SerialGrabber:

+* SerialGrabber_Cache.py - Configure the cache function handles

 To configure it, edit it and specify the serial connection parameters and the server to which the data is posted.